-CATA, the Greater Lansing Area bus service, serves MSU, East Lansing, Lansing, Haslett, Okemos, and Holt including the Lansing Mall, Meridian Mall and Frandor.
-Commuter limited-stop service into downtown Lansing is provided weekdays during morning and evening rush hours.
+CATA is also the Greater Lansing Area bus service that serves MSU, East Lansing, Lansing, Haslett, Okemos, and Holt and includes service to the areas Malls-Eastwood Towne Center, Lansing Mall, Meridian Mall and Frandor.
+Service operates seven days a week.
+Hours vary.
+Commuter limitedstop service into downtown Lansing is provided weekdays during morning and evening rush hours.
 Buses depart Mason and Webberville with limited stops to make for a faster commute.
-Service is seven days a week.
-Hours vary.
 Accessibility: All buses are equipped with wheelchair lifts.
 CATA's "Spec-Tran" provides curb-to-curb service for people with special needs, both on and off campus.
 Spec-Tran runs on a reserved-ride schedule and uses lift-equipped buses.
 For more information, call 394-6230.

-Bike racks are provided on buses so you can take your bike with you at no charge.
+Bike racks are provided on all large fixed route buses so you can take your bike with you at no charge.
 Each rack accommodates two bikes.